wwwaylon/wwwaylon.github.io/presentations.md

 * Matson, P., **Howard, W. J.**, Chung, S. (2014).
 Use of P-technique to examine the dynamic relationship among STD-associated feelings and perceptions in a cohort of adolescent females.
 Poster presented at the 47th Annual Meeting of the Society for Epidemiological Research, Seattle, Washington.  ([link](https://epiresearch.org/wp-content/uploads/2014/07/finalprogram.pdf))

-* Stone, J., **Howard, W. J.**, & DâAbundo M., L. (2013).
+* Stone, J., **Howard, W. J.**, & D??????Abundo M., L. (2013).
 A latent variable approach to attitudes and practices of health professionals serving persons with developmental disabilities.
 Poster presented at the 42nd annual meeting of the Association of University Centers on Disabilities, Washington, DC.

 * Greenwood, C. R., Carta, J. J., Atwater, J., **Howard, W. J.**, & McCune L. A. (2012).
 Program and ELL differences in the quantity and quality of preschool language and early literacy instruction and child Outcomes.
-Poster presented at Head Startâs 11th National Research Conference, Washington, DC.  ([link](https://www.acf.hhs.gov/sites/default/files/opre/hsrc_program_2012_final.pdf))
+Poster presented at Head Start??????s 11th National Research Conference, Washington, DC.  ([link](https://www.acf.hhs.gov/sites/default/files/opre/hsrc_program_2012_final.pdf))

 * Chan, C. S., Lowe, S. R., **Howard, W. J.**, Schwartz, S. E. O., & Rhodes, J. E. (2012).
 Pathways of influence in school-based mentoring: The mediating role of parent and teacher relationships.
 Poster presented at the 14th biennial meeting of the Society for Research on Adolescence (SRA), Vancouver, British Columbia, Canada.  ([link](http://104.247.77.203/~sra18/wp-content/uploads/2018/02/2012%20Program%20Book%203-16-2012_Complete.pdf))